LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ### Anaphoric Macros

-Anaphoric macros are special kind of macros that leverage the leaking if internal data outside of macro.
+Anaphoric macros are special kind of macros that leverage the leaking of internal data outside the macro.
 This is called intentional capture of identifiers.
 They often expose one or more variable that can be used by the users of the macro.

 Example of such macro is `aif`: